Adaptive Diffusion Models for Sparse-View Motion-Corrected Head Cone-beam CT: Results

-However, in the more challenging 20-view case, \ac{JRM}-\ac{ADM} outperforms \ac{JRM}-\ac{ADM}\textsubscript{js}, with the latter showing a tendency to hallucinate structures.
-While motion is generally well estimated—supported by low \ac{MAE} in both translations and rotations—this degradation can be attributed to an insufficient number of refinement steps in \ac{JRM}-\ac{ADM}\textsubscript{js}, which becomes particularly limiting under the highly ill-posed conditions of ultra sparse-view motion affected reconstructions.
+However, in the more challenging 20-view case, \ac{JRM}-\ac{ADM} seems to outperform \ac{JRM}-\ac{ADM}\textsubscript{js}, with the latter showing a tendency to hallucinate structures.
+While motion is generally well estimated---supported by low \ac{MAE} in both translations and rotations---this degradation can be attributed to an insufficient number of refinement steps in \ac{JRM}-\ac{ADM}\textsubscript{js}, which becomes particularly limiting under the highly ill-posed conditions of 20-view motion-affected reconstructions.

+In addition, closer examination of the reconstructed volumes (Figure~\ref{fig:recon1}, last row) reveals subtle structural inconsistencies emerging in specific brain regions.
+These artifacts likely stem from over-smoothing effects induced by the diffusion-based \ac{NN}, especially in low-contrast areas where the network tends to suppress fine anatomical variations.
+This behavior suggests that the diffusion prior may compromise local structural fidelity under such conditions.